 Governmental Funds.
-As of June 30, the City's governmental funds reported combined fund balances of \$4,800,498, an increase of \$1,145,188 in comparison with the prior year.
-Of this amount, \$700,346 or 15% is restricted to indicate that it is not available for new spending, \$3,841,191 is available for spending at the government's discretion.
+As of June 30, the City's governmental funds reported combined fund balances of \$5,749,031, an increase of \$948,533 in comparison with the prior year.
+Of this amount, \$1,147,191 or 20% is restricted to indicate that it is not available for new spending, \$4,601,840 is available for spending at the government's discretion.

 The General fund is the primary operating fund of the City.
-At June 30, 2019, total fund balance was \$1,414,778, of which \$1,397,720 was unassigned and \$17,058 was non-spendable.
-This fund balance represents 27.7% of the general fund operating expenditures and transfers out.
-The fund balance increased \$670,798 during the current fiscal year as a result of additional tax collections and transfers in from other funds.
-Several funds were eliminated during the fiscal year and combined into the General Fund.
-The funds that were eliminated were used to account for employee benefits that were not required to be reported in separate funds.
-The revenues and related expenditures for employee benefits are now accounted for in the same funds employee wages are paid from.
+At June 30, 2020, total fund balance was \$2,239,046, of which \$2,221,988 was unassigned and \$17,058 was non-spendable.
+The unassigned fund balance represents 40.4% of the general fund operating expenditures and transfers out.
+The fund balance increased \$824,268 during the current fiscal year as a result of additional tax collections, intergovernmental revenue and transfers in from other funds.

-The Tax Increment District - Downtown had an ending fund balance of \$1,101,563, an increase of \$810,327 from the prior year.
-This increase in fund balance is from bond proceeds received during the fiscal year that have not yet been expended.
-The remaining bond proceeds will be expended early in the following fiscal year.
+The Tax Increment District - Downtown had an ending fund balance of \$490,453, a decrease of \$611,110 from the prior year.
+This decrease in fund balance is from the completion of downtown infrastructure improvements.
+The bond proceeds for this project were received during in the prior fiscal year.
+Also of note, tax revenue increased \$184,943 from the previous year due to the bi-annual property valuation completed by the State of Montana.